Skip to main content

 Additional details for applicants

-Information to help you complete your Peel Affordable Rental Incentives Program submission.
+Information to help you complete your Peel Affordable Rental Incentives Program application.

 This information includes answers to questions we’ve received from applicants in the past.